All Books

 Key Takeaways

-• True happiness comes from your inner state, not external factors.
+• True contentment comes from a rich inner life, not external status.

 • Master your desires to find joy in the present moment.